In a word, yes. Let’s look at how. Firstly, we should examine how snoring occurs.

 A snoring mouthpiece works by repositioning your lower jaw so that it sits slightly further forward.
 This adjustment prevents the soft tissue and tongue from falling backward and partially blocking the airway which leads to snoring, opening the airway to allow for the free flow of air and preventing the vibrations caused when air is forced through.
 Even if your nasal passages and sinuses are blocked, the air will still move freely with the help of a snoring mouthpiece.

 The mouthpiece is similar to a gum guard used by sports people.
-SnoreMeds mouthpieces are made from BPA and latex free FDA cleared Thermoplastic which can be moulded to your mouth through a simple process at home: drop it into boiling water, insert it into your mouth and using your fingers and tongue to mould it.
+SnoreMeds mouthpieces are made from BPA and latex-free FDA-cleared Thermoplastic which can be moulded to your mouth through a simple process at home: drop it into boiling water, insert it into your mouth and use your fingers and tongue to mould it.
 This process can be repeated if the fit is not quite right the first time.

 A snoring mouthpiece isn’t always comfortable immediately, and for the first few nights the repositioning of the jaw may lead to a bit of an ache the next day, but this usually goes within a few hours of waking up and no longer worries users at all after a few days.
 Overall, users report finding the device quite comfortable after a few nights of continuous use.

 Another common issue is that the mouthpiece causes saliva to build up in the mouth, or makes the teeth feel tender.
 Again, these symptoms settle quickly with regular use.
 Over the long term, there may be tooth movement, changes in your bite or problems with the joint and muscles of the jaw.
 It is important to have a regular check-up with the dentist who supplied the appliance to detect these problems early, so they can be dealt with.